statox/simple-vector.ts/README.md

 # Differences with Victor.js

-If you are a user a Victor.js you should feel mostly at home with simple-vector.
+If you are a user of `Victor.js` you should feel mostly at home with simple-vector.
 Be warned that some features have been reworked:

 - Removed `rotateBy` and `rotateByDeg` which seemed to be broken or not useful ([Related issue](https://github.com/maxkueng/victor/issues/37))
 - Renamed `rotate` and `rotateDeg` to `rotateBy` and `rotateByDeg` to make the name more explicit.
 - Added explicit errors when trying to divide by zero ([Related issue](https://github.com/maxkueng/victor/issues/40))
+- Added explicit errors when required parameters are missing or have invalid values.
 - `.toFixed()` was renamed to `.fixPrecision()`.
 Also it converted components to string so we fixed the method to keep them number ([Related issue](https://github.com/maxkueng/victor/issues/28))

-Note that we also added a few features we felt were missing on Victor or were requested in the project's issues:
+Note that we also added a few features we felt were missing on Victor.js or were requested in the project's issues:

 - Completed documentation (In particular for the remaining rotation functions)
-- Ported the original tests and added new ones.
 - Added methods `angleWith`, `angleWithDeg`, `orientedAngleWith` and `orientedAngleDegWith` to compute angle between two vectors.
 - `.mix()` now validates the percentage value and throws an error if the percentage is `<0` or `>1`.
 - Added `resize()` ([Related issue](https://github.com/maxkueng/victor/issues/32), [Victor MR #39](https://github.com/maxkueng/victor/pull/39) but with a ~10x faster implementation than the proposed code)